ZHaskell/docs/Z-Data/Parser-and-Builder.md

 p = fooParser <|> barParser <|> quxParser
 ```

-In above code, if any parser failed, the next parser is retried from the beginning of current input.
+In above code, if any parser failed, the next parser is retried from the beginning of the input.
 Backtracking is not always needed though, it recommended to use `peek`
 or `peekMaybe` if the syntax or protocol can be parsed as LL(1) grammer since it's faster than backtracking.

 # Builder Monad